How do you prepare as your child gets ready to study abroad? Here are some handy tips before they board the plane…

 Encourage them to make global friendships

-Being in a new country and not knowing anyone can be quite lonely initially.4 Encourage your child to socialise and be open so it’s easier to make friends.4 Most universities will organise social events bringing together new local and international students.4 Get your child to attend as many as they can.4 As much as your child would like to engage with other students from Malaysia, encourage them to get outside their comfort zone and make friends with students from other countries as that is one of the significant experiences of studying abroad.4
+Being in a new country/region and not knowing anyone can be quite lonely initially.4 Encourage your child to socialise and be open so it’s easier to make friends.4 Most universities will organise social events bringing together new local and international students.4 Get your child to attend as many as they can.4 As much as your child would like to engage with other students from Malaysia, encourage them to get outside their comfort zone and make friends with students from other countries/regions as that is one of the significant experiences of studying abroad.4

 Take time to explore their surroundings